What is Workers’ Compensation?

 - Do pre-employment drug testing and background checks.
 Establish rules and disciplinary actions for substance abuse.
 Make the rules clear at the beginning of the hiring process.
 Drugs and alcohol use can often lead to workplace injuries and illnesses.

 - Make sure that employee classifications are in order.
 Define each job position properly and ensure that the worker sticks to the job assigned.
 For example, a secretary should not be allowed to carry heavy boxes or operate a machine to avoid accidents.

 - Shop for insurance quotes.
 There may be some private insurers who can give you a better rate than state-run agencies.
 Independent insurers can give you more choices that you can select from.

 Benefits of Work Insurance

 Both employers and employees benefit from workers’ compensation insurance.
 Employees will be protected if an accident occurs in the workplace.
 They will be assured of medical assistance, rehabilitation and therapy.
 They can also claim benefits for lost wages and their families will be comforted with the available death benefits in case of death.
 Employers on the other hand will be able to save from financial burdens if their employees are injured.
 They will also be protected from suits in case a worker decides to sue for their injuries.

-If you are on the lookout for an insurance agent to help you with your work insurance needs, check out Advantage Insurance Solutions (AIS).
-You can send an email to firstname.lastname@example.org or call at (720) 2218168.
+If you are on the lookout for an insurance agent to help you with your work insurance needs, check out Advantage Insurance Solutions (AIS) here in Denver, CO.
+You can send an email to firstname.lastname@example.org.